GoogleCloudPlatform/enterprise-knowledge-solution/README.md

 - The output labels of the classifier **MUST** match the configured labels in the composer DAG configuration `doc-ai-processors`.
 Out of the box, the solution supports `form` and `invoice` labels.
 Any other label would cause the flow to treat the document as a generic document and will process it without extracting structured data from the document.

-- If you configure the classifier identifier (in the `projects/<CLASSIFIER_PROJECT>/locations/<CLASSIFIER_LOCATION>/processors/<CLASSIFIER_ID>` form) in the terraform variable `customer_classifier`, terraform will push the classifier id to composer as a default argument.
+- If you configure the classifier identifier (in the `projects/<CLASSIFIER_PROJECT>/locations/<CLASSIFIER_LOCATION>/processors/<CLASSIFIER_ID>` form) in the terraform variable `customer_classifier`, terraform will push the classifier ID to composer as a default argument.